 - Enlargement of the thyroid gland, or goiter.

 Hyperthyroidism causes the body to be in overdrive more often than not.
 As a result, it may cause complications such as:

 - Enlargement of the heart cavities called cardiac dilation.

 Our treatment of thyroid disease is individualized.
 Some patients with fatigue, weight gain, dry skin, or other signs may still have normal thyroid function testing but already test positive for Hashimoto’s antibodies.
-Specific diet and nutritional recommendations and thyroid medications are used in treatment, depending on the clinical situation.
+We use specific diet and nutritional recommendations and thyroid medications in our treatments, depending on the clinical situation.
 As thyroid disease is often nuanced, we take the time and care to listen closely to the concerns of our patients to find an underlying reason and treatment of the condition.